emmt/LazyAlgebra.jl/README.md

 * [LinearOperators](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl)

-The rationale to have special methods for basic vector operations, *e.g* `vdot` instead of `dot`, is to distinguish the assumptions made in Julia where `dot` yields the inner product of two objects whose type is derived from the `AbstractArray` type with the only requirement that they have the same number of elements while `vdot` yields the sum of the product of the corresponding elements between two objects of the same kind (they can be two arrays but they must have the same dimensions and complex valued elements are considere as pair of reals).
+There are several reasons to have special methods for basic vector operations rather than relying on Julia linear algebra methods.
+First, the notion of *vector* is different, in Julia a mono-dimensional array is a vector while, here any object with embedded values can be assumed to be a vector providing a subset of methods are specialized for this type of object.
+For instance, LazyAlgebra provides such methods specialized for real-valued and complex-valued (with real components) arrays of any dimensionality.
+Second, the meaning of the methods may have to be different.
+For instance, only real-valued functions can be minimized (or maximized) and for this task, complex-valued variables can just be considered as real-valued variables (each complex value being equivalent to a pair of reals).

 ## Mappings